MicrosoftDocs/sdk-api/sdk-api-src/content/dhcpcsdk/nf-dhcpcsdk-dhcprequestparams.md

 ### -param AdapterName [in]

-Name of the adapter on which requested data is being made.
+GUID of the adapter on which requested data is being made.
 Must be under 256 characters.

 ### -param ClassId [in]